Karan886/AgileGrid/ReadMe.md

    - ./Modules/File.lua - module for file operations (such as create/save/load)
    - ./Modules/Particles.lua - module for creating particle emitter object based on options defined in ./ParticleAffects
    - ./Modules/Exception.lua - a simple module for creating helpful warning/error pront statements
-   - ./Modules/Score.lua - module that creates score objects by providing the object with helpful update score functions and also interactive transitions.
+   - ./Modules/Score.lua - module that creates score objects by providing the developer with helpful update score functions and also interactive transitions.
    - ./Modules/DialogBox.lua - module that creates custom dialog box to prompt the user.
 - ./ParticleAffects - contains JSON files that defines options for different particle affects in the game.